-A careful scan of the contents of Puntos de partida or of its Index will reveal the extent to which major grammar topics are introduced gradually, or spiraled, throughout the text.
-Topics treated in this way include ser and estar, the preterite and the imperfect, the subjunctive, and so on.
-A hallmark of Puntos de partida since the First Edition, this spiraling technique has many benefits for language learners.
+A careful scan of the contents of Puntos en breve or of its index will reveal the extent to which major grammar topics are introduced gradually, or spiraled, throughout the text.
+Topics treated in this way include ser and estar, the preterite and the imperfect, and the subjunctive.
+This spiraling technique has many benefits for language learners.

 - Students-especially true beginners-are not overwhelmed with all of the details of a major grammar point all at once. - When topics are spread out over the entire book, and thus over the entire course, review and reentry of them is automatically built into the syllabus. - Furthermore, with major topics of a more difficult nature, like the subjunctive, students have multiple opportunities to "catch" or gain some functional control of the topic.
-Thus, when the topic is introduced for the second time, students have a base of knowledge on which to build and can be more successful with difficult material the second time around.
+Thus, when the topic is introduced for the second time, students have a base of knowledge on which to build and are likely to be more successful.